Fallow Deer (Dama dama) Farming in Tasmania

 Q. What are some of the requirements outlined in the regulations?

-An important component of the new regulations is the introduction of a Deer Farm Licence system to ensure that fences are maintained to prevent deer escaping.
-Compliance requirements will also be introduced on handling facilities and tagging.
+An important component of the regulations is the introduction of a Deer Farm Licence system to ensure that fences are maintained to prevent deer escaping.
+Compliance requirements have been introduced on handling facilities and tagging.

 Q. Will all deer need to be tagged under the licence?

-The new regulations may require deer farmers, as a condition of their Deer Farm Licence to mark or tag deer and keep records to establish ownership of all deer on their farm.
+The regulations require deer farmers, unless exempted, to mark or tag deer and keep records to establish ownership of all deer on their farm.
 This will ensure deer found in non-traditional and peri urban areas can be identified.
+Exemptions to mark or tag will not be given to farms in Deer Management Zones 2 and 3.

 Q. Do I have to ‘deface’ the value of trophy stags with ear tags in order to satisfy marking/tagging requirements?